ad-freiburg/ad-blog/content/post/project-qlever-text-scoring/index.md

 ## Implementing new scores

 As described above in the [algorithm](#algorithm-to-calculate-tf-idf-and-bm25) section an inverted index is built while iterating over all documents meaning the `docsfile.tsv` and/or the literals of the [RDF](https://en.wikipedia.org/wiki/Resource_Description_Framework) database.
 In many implementations the inverted index maps words to a list of pairs of documents and term frequencies.
-In the current implementation of [QLever](https://qlever.cs.uni-freiburg.de/) this would work as well but only during the building of the inverted index.
+In the current implementation of [QLever](https://qlever.cs.uni-freiburg.de/) this would only work during the building of the inverted index.
 During the writing of the scores to the text index file the order the scores are retrieved is different from the order they were created in.
 This leads to a search for a particular document in that list.
 To avoid a runtime expensive search the implementation uses an inner hash map which connects documents to term frequencies.

 If [TF-IDF](#inverse-document-frequency-idf) or [BM25](#best-match-25-bm25) is used as scoring metric during the text index building the steps are as follows:
 - Iterate over all documents and/or literals and build the inverted index.
 At the same time build a hash map to connect documents to their length.